johnwcowan/r7rs-work/ContextsCowan.md

 A context is an actual or virtual container for zero or more ordinary Scheme objects such that the objects can be manipulated within the container without removing them from it.
 There are many data types in Scheme that can serve as contexts, most obviously lists and vectors.
-A Maybe
-[SRFI 189](https://srfi.schemers.org/srfi-189/srfi-189.html)
-is also a context holding
-zero or one values, and an Either (from the same SRFI) is also treated as a context which holds a value if it is a Right but no value if it is a Left.
+A Maybe object from [SRFI 189](https://srfi.schemers.org/srfi-189/srfi-189.html) is also a context holding either values or nothing, and an Either (from the same SRFI) is also treated as a context which holds values if it is a Right but holds nothing if it is a Left.
+Note that holding no values is not the same as holding nothing.

 This SRFI contains no references to category theory.

 ## Issues

-How can we extend this from Haskell single-argument single-value functions to Scheme multiple arguments and multiple values?
+Because  it is an error if the argument of a Scheme procedure produces zero values or more than one value, it is unclear how to launch a chain of context procedures starting with multiple values.

 ## Rationale